AkshayGarad/IAM-notes/README.md

 4. Temporary security credentials: IAM allows users to access AWS resources using temporary security credentials, which are short-term credentials that are automatically rotated and expire after a configurable period.

 By controlling authentication through IAM, you can manage access to your AWS resources and enforce security best practices, such as requiring strong passwords and enabling MFA.

+## 15. What is Authorization in terms of AWS IAM service?
+In AWS IAM (Identity and Access Management) service, authorization refers to the process of determining whether an authenticated principal (a user or application) has the necessary permissions to perform a requested action on a specific AWS resource.

+Authorization is achieved through the use of IAM policies, which are attached to AWS resources or IAM identities (users, groups, or roles).
+IAM policies define permissions using a set of rules that allow or deny access to specific actions on AWS resources.

+When an IAM principal attempts to access an AWS resource, AWS evaluates the applicable policies and determines whether the principal has the necessary permissions to perform the requested action.
+If the principal has the required permissions, the action is allowed.
+If not, the action is denied, and an error message is returned.

+By using authorization policies, IAM provides a powerful and flexible way to control access to AWS resources, allowing organizations to ensure that only authorized users and applications can access sensitive data and perform critical operations.